 How will the Goldfields Regional Network help to improve decarbonisation outcomes?

 Show moreMany of the large industrial users in the Goldfields region currently operate stand-alone energy systems, disconnected from the grid.
-Even where these operators utilise some degree of renewable energy, there is a significant need for gas and diesel as back-up reserves.
+Even where these operators utilise some degree of renewable energy, there is a significant need for gas and diesel as back-up.
 This is both emissions intensive and expensive.

-The GRN would act as a shared asset for operators, helping industry to decarbonise by reducing their reliance on gas and diesel generation to provide security of supply.
-The network would connect operators to renewable generation, better supporting their energy needs.
-Some reserve capacity may still be required, but this should be a lower requirement for a networked arrangement.
+The GRN would act as common user infrastructure, helping industry to decarbonise by reducing their reliance on gas and diesel generation to provide security of supply.
+It would connect industry to renewable generation, better supporting their energy needs.
+Some diesel and gas generation may still be required in reserve; but these should be less under an interconnected GRN.